CraftAcademy/library-challenge/README.md

 As a library
 In order to know which books are checked out by visitors
 I want to update file with availability infomation and retun dates

-As a visitor
-Ir order to keep track of my books
-I want to have a list of books that is in my possession and return dates for them